-To ensure that the level and composition of remuneration for directors and senior executives is appropriate and not excessive, the Board regularly compares the remuneration of its directors and senior executives with that provided by similar organisations operating in comparable markets, taking into account the skills and experience of the relevant individuals, their responsibilities and performance.
-From time to time, the Board will also obtain independent expert advice on the appropriateness of its remuneration practices.
+To ensure that the level and composition of remuneration for directors and senior executives is appropriate and not excessive, the Nomination and Remuneration Committee will regularly compare the remuneration of its directors and senior executives with that provided by similar organisations operating in comparable markets, taking into account the skills and experience of the relevant individuals, their responsibilities and performance.
+From time to time, the Nomination and Remuneration Committee will also obtain independent expert advice on the appropriateness of its remuneration practices.